Inertial Particles in Superfluid Turbulence: Coflow and Counterflow: Introduction

-Studies of heavy inertial particles (henceforth, inertial particles) in superfluid turbulence are in their infancy~\cite{Giorgio2020}; by contrast, there have been extensive studies of the statistical properties of such particles advected by classical-fluid turbulence~\cite{Toschi2009, Bec2005}.
-Hence, we carry out a systematic study of inertial particles in 3D HVBK coflow ST and counterflow ST~\cite{Donnelly1999, Barenghi1983, Hall1956, Khalatnikov1965}.
+We carry out a systematic study of inertial particles in 3D HVBK coflow ST and counterflow ST~\cite{Donnelly1999, Barenghi1983, Hall1956, Khalatnikov1965}.
 This model has been studied, without particles, for superfluid $^4$He in both two dimensions (2D) and 3D~\cite{Roche2009, Shukla2015, Biferale2019, Verma2019}; moreover, a recent study~\cite{Giorgio2020} has investigated the clustering of inertial particles in 3D HVBK turbulence.
-Below the critical temperature $T_{c} = 2.17$, superfluid $^4$He is thought of as comprising a viscous, normal-fluid component and an inviscid superfluid component.
+Below the critical temperature $T_{c} = 2.17$K, superfluid $^4$He is thought of as comprising a viscous, normal-fluid component and an inviscid superfluid component.
 The density ratio of the normal-fluid component and the total fluid $(\rho_n/\rho)$ is equal to one at $T_c$; and $\rho_n/\rho$ decreases as we decrease the temperature $T$; at $T=0$ the normal-fluid component vanishes and $^4$He is completely in the superfluid form.
-For $0 < T < T_c$, the normal-fluid component interacts with quantize vortices of the superfluid, via mutual friction~\cite{Vinen1957}; and this causes dissipation in the superfluid component.
-In this study, we consider inertial particles, whose size is smaller than the Kolmogorov dissipation length; we assume that these particles are passive insofar as they do not affect the flow; the particle density is higher than that of the fluid, but their turbulence-induced accelerations are much larger than the acceleration because of gravity.
+For $0 < T < T_c$, the normal-fluid component interacts with quantized vortices of the superfluid, via mutual friction~\cite{Vinen1957}; and this causes dissipation in the superfluid component.
+In this study, we consider inertial particles, whose size is smaller than the Kolmogorov dissipation length of the normal fluid; we assume that these particles are passive insofar as they do not affect the flow and their turbulence-induced accelerations are much larger than the acceleration because of gravity.